 ABOUT HALES FRANCISCAN HIGH SCHOOL:

+Hales Franciscan is named after Alexander of Hales, a Franciscan scholar from the Middle Ages, and was started by the Franciscans of the Sacred Heart Province.
 The Franciscans are a Catholic religious order founded in the 13th century who follow St. Francis of Assisi.
-His teachings require followers to dedicate their lives to poverty, chastity, obedience, and the good of their fellow man as well as to commit themselves to social justice and the needs of the poor.
+His teachings require followers to dedicate their lives to poverty, chastity, obedience and the good of their fellow man as well as to social justice and the needs of the poor.

 The inspiration for Hales Franciscan dates back to the now Venerable Father Augustus Tolton — who escaped slavery and eventually became America’s first Black Catholic priest.
 As a lay Catholic in 1878, Father Tolton, the Franciscans of the Sacred Heart Province and others contributed to the opening of St. Joseph School in Quincy, IL — Illinois’ first Catholic school for African-Americans.

 The Franciscans of the Sacred Heart Province expanded this mission to provide other African-American families with access to Catholic worship sanctuaries and schools of their own through their operation of St. Joseph School; St. Benedict the Moor Parish; St. Vincent de Paul Parish & Elementary; Corpus Christi Parish, Elementary and High School; St. Augustine Parish & Elementary; Father Bertrand High School; and lastly Hales Franciscan High School.

 Hales Franciscan was built upon and is still guided today by this expertise acquired by the Franciscans of the Sacred Heart Province over 115 years as well as the expertise obtained by the lay school administrations that have operated it for the last 27 years.